jtlawren67/ppscore/README.md

 ## pps\_matrix

-To run comparions on all variables in the data.frame, use the `pps_matrix` function.
+To run comparisons on all variables in the data.frame, use the `pps_matrix` function.
 This will run all possible target/feature combinations and return in a long-format data frame.